Forgotten Worlds: Reception

 In Japan, Game Machine listed Forgotten Worlds on their September 1, 1988 issue as being the second most-successful table arcade unit of the month, outperforming titles like Sky Soldiers and Ninja Spirit.
+In the United Kingdom, U.S. Gold predicted the home computer port could outsell their previous best-selling Capcom release Bionic Commando, which had sold 70,000 copies in the UK as of early 1989.

 The game was met with highly positive reviews from critics.
 Upon release, the arcade game received positive reviews from Computer and Video Games, The Games Machine, Your Sinclair, and Commodore User.
 Critics compared the arcade game favorably to earlier shooters including Capcom's Side Arms (1986), Konami's Nemesis (Gradius) and Sega's Space Harrier.

 The Games Machine gave the Amiga version a score of 94%, praising the title's graphics and faithfulness to the arcade version.

 Accolades

 At the 1988 Gamest Awards in Japan, the arcade game received the "Best Graphics" award.

 The home computer conversions received the "CVG Hit!" award from Computer + Video Games.
 The ZX Spectrum version received the "Crash Smash!" from Crash and the "SU Classic" award from Sinclair User.